Brandon Aiyuk Player Prop Bets for NFL Week 17 | San Francisco vs. Houston 1/2/2022

 Matchup vs. Houston

-- The 253.7 passing yards the Texans allow per game makes them the NFL's 18th-ranked pass defense this season.
+- The Texans are conceding 253.7 passing yards per game this year, the NFL's 18th-ranked pass defense.

-- The Texans have allowed 21 passing TDs this year (1.4 per game), ranking them ninth among NFL defenses.
+- The Texans' defense is ninth in the NFL, conceding 1.4 passing touchdowns per game.

 Recent Performances